fhoedemakers/pico-infonesPlus/README.md

 - Optional a [SNES controller port](https://www.zedlabz.com/products/zedlabz-7-pin-90-degree-female-controller-connector-port-for-nintendo-snes-console-2-pack-grey). if you want to play using an original SNES controller.
 - Optional [Micro usb to OTG Y-Cable](https://a.co/d/b9t11rl) for connecting a Dualshock/Dualsense controller.
 - Micro USB power supply.

+Flash the Pico with piconesPlusAdaFruitDVISD.uf2 from the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest).

 ![Image](assets/picones.jpg)